mimaison/MessageHub/messagehub107.md

 {:codeblock: .codeblock}
 {:pre: .pre}

-# What is Message Hub?
+# What is {{site.data.keyword.messagehub}}?

 {{site.data.keyword.messagehub}} implements publish/subscribe
 messaging using topics.
 Unlike other messaging systems, {{site.data.keyword.messagehub}} provides topics but not queues. {{site.data.keyword.messagehub}} also offers additional capabilities such as the {{site.data.keyword.mql}} API and bridges to other systems.

 {{site.data.keyword.messagehub}} has three APIs: the Kafka API, the {{site.data.keyword.mql}} API and the Kafka REST API.
-For more information, see [Creating messaging applications](/docs/services/MessageHub/messagehub086.html).
+For more information about creating messaging applications using the APIs, see [Using a Kafka client](/docs/services/MessageHub/messagehub050.html), [Using an MQ Light API client](/docs/services/MessageHub/messagehub075.html), and [Using the Kafka REST API](/docs/services/MessageHub/messagehub025.html).

 {{site.data.keyword.messagehub}} also
 supports bridges to a selection of other systems.
 A bridge is a unidirectional link to another